 Christmas Cards appeared in the United States of America in the late 1840s, but were very expensive and most people couldn’t afford them.
 It 1875, Louis Prang, a printer who was originally from German but who had also worked on early cards in the UK, started mass producing cards so more people could afford to buy them.
 Mr. Prang’s first cards featured flowers, plants, and children.
 In 1915, John C. Hall and two of his brothers created Hallmark Cards, who are still one of the biggest card makers today!

 Today we are sending Christmas greeting cards in a Digital Age.
-The popup card is one of change in greeting card industry.
+The pop up paper cards is one of change in greeting card industry.
 Christmas symbols are simulated as a three-dimensional pop-up paper model while the card is open.

 Who you are, you will enjoy opening a Christmas card with familiar symbolist such as funny Santa, pictures of reindeer, chimney …

 Sending Christmas greeting cards out during the holidays can be simple if you begin early.
 Start your Christmas card mailing process 3 weeks in advance of Christmas day.
-Family and friends will very please when you sent them one of this Christmas pop-up card.
+Family and friends will very please when you sent them one of this pop up xmas cards.